 This recipe is quite the opposite.
 No need to make the apples into applesauce first, and you certainly don’t need to stand over the stove.
 No sir-ee, this apple butter is easy peasy.
 In one of my experiments I didn’t even peel the apples, and it turned out just as tasty, but I had to blend it in my VitaMix to hide the peelings, and we didn’t like the pureed, baby food texture.
 It also seemed to me that the liquid just would not evaporate enough when the apples were unpeeled.

 So I’d recommend that you start with peeled apples.

 Knowing it would be easy to add sugar at the end, I left the sugar out in one of my slow cooker apple butter experiments, and it was phenomenal.
 So there’s no sweetener of any kind in this recipe.
-If you’re using our fresh-from-the-farm apples, I think you’ll agree that no sweetener is needed, but feel free to add up to half a cup of sugar or rapadura if you really think it needs it.
+If you’re using our fresh-from-the-farm apples, I think you’ll agree that no sweetener is needed, but feel free to add up to half a cup of sugar if you really think it needs it.

 10 large apples, peeled, cored, and cut up (I used Golden Delicious, and they were large enough to completely fill my 7 quart slow cooker.
 Use more or less depending on the size of your apples.)